AnastassiyaR/2DGame/README.md

 A simple pixel-based game where the player explores the world and fights monsters.

 ## About project
 The game was created using a tutorial by **RyiSnow** who perfectly explained how to build the game.
-However,it also include my changes such as additional text and small design edition.
+However,it also include my changes such as additional text and design edition.

 ## Project Goal
 The goal of this project was to get familiar with game development and gain experience in Java.